 - Consume regular meals throughout the day.
 Keep nutrition exciting by filling your plate with bright colored fruits and vegetables, different textures, and invite creativity with visual appeal to your plate.
 Get creative with your meals!

 - Maintaining a healthy weight.
-Dieting for women over 65 years is not recommended.
-Please consult your doctor, or a dietitian for adequate assistance with weight maintenance.
+Please consult your healthcare professional for adequate assistance with weight maintenance.

 Many women often neglect that much needed self-care when having to wear many hats during the day.
 In addition, facing the unique challenge of physical changes during pregnancy, childbirth, and menopause can promote additional stress.